-Fall is a great time to get out in the garden and not only plant new varieties, but also clean up and maintain your existing garden to ensure healthy growth next season.
-We're here to help with a fall gardening maintenance checklist.
+The 8 Things You Need To Know For Fall Gardening!
+Fall is a great time to get out in the garden to protect your investment and prepare for spring.
+You can plant new varieties, and clean up and maintain your existing garden to ensure healthy growth next season.
+We're here to help with a fall gardening checklist.

-- 2. Dig up cold-sensitive bulbs.
-If you grew Dahlias, Gladiolus and other frost-sensitive bulbs, dig these up in the fall and store them in a paper bag in a cool, dry place to plant next season.
+If you live in a cold area and you grew Dahlias, Gladiolus, and other frost-sensitive bulbs, you can dig these up in the fall, to save them and replant them in spring!
+The best time to do this is at the end of the season, before your last frost.
+Store them in a paper bag in a cool, dry place to plant next season.

 If you have cold-sensitive plants in the garden bed, protect them with a layer of mulch or natural cloth.
 If you have cold-sensitive plants in containers, bring them indoors to enjoy during the winter months.